-There are many reasons for the disappearance of the milkman by the latter half of the 20th century, starting with the fact that a household didn’t need a daily dairy delivery once it boasted a refrigerator.
-And by 1944, 85% of American households owned a refrigerator.
+As quaint and handy as it seems, there are many reasons for the disappearance of the milkman by the latter half of the 20th century, starting with the fact that many households didn’t need a daily dairy delivery once it boasted a refrigerator.
+By 1944, 85% of American households owned a refrigerator.

 Admittedly, it makes sense how it all went down, but judging from the blissed-out faces featured in the 1940s & 1950s dairy advertisements below, we’re missing out big time!- BB

 About the milkman & milk bottles from the dairy

 Comparing life to the year 1900 – From Borden (1949)

 Every industry has had a hand in speeding the country’s progress during the last half-century and lifting our daily living to its present excellence.

 Developments brought about in some industries have been dramatic and revolutionary.
 In others, progress has been made quietly and gradually but has been no less substantial.

 In the dairy industry, we have moved forward in small steps, but the total distance covered is impressive.

 While every branch of the industry has advanced since the Gaslight Era, developments in fresh milk have most deeply affected the habits and well-being of Americans.

 Today, fresh milk is not only a finer, vastly changed product, but it also represents a major contribution to public health.
 As a result of improvements in this product, Americans enjoy better nutrition and a lengthened life span.